Almost the same title as last year, but new year. You know the drill-

 Just watched some video of afro-Venezuelan singing and percussion ensemble Betsayda Machado y la Parranda el Clavo at the Kennedy Center Millennium Stage.
 Good stuff

 ― curmudgeon, Friday, 20 January 2017 17:54 (three months ago) Permalink

 Nguyên Lê & Ngô Hồng Quang - Về Đồi Non

-― this device is capable of killing you without warning (Sanpaku), Saturday, 21 January 2017 18:51 (two months ago) Permalink
+― this device is capable of killing you without warning (Sanpaku), Saturday, 21 January 2017 18:51 (three months ago) Permalink

 Orchestra Baobab are back.
 3 gigs in the UK from the end of this month through February and then an album in March